August 19-21, 2016: Taking a shot at the second-fastest known time for climbing all nine of Idaho’s 12,000+ foot peaks.

 We summited Breitenbach at 6:37pm.
 Amazingly, we’d made up time coming over from Donaldson and we were now back on track to beat the 2005 record.
 Spirits were back up high and we began thinking it might be possible after all.
 One peak to go in the range!

 But it wasn’t just an easy hop over to Lost River.
 I’d done this section about four years previously, but going south-to-north in the opposite direction .
-I remembered there were a couple sections of semi-technical rock climbing and large cliffs that forced you off the ridge.
-Nothing with unacceptable exposure, but definitely no-fall areas.
+I remembered there were a couple sections of semi-technical rock climbing and large cliffs that forced you off the ridge, but couldn’t remember exactly where they were or the exact routes through them.
+Nothing 5th class, but definitely no-fall 4th class.

 This section was the whole reason we’d structured the timing of the effort the way we had, in order to tackle it in the daylight.
 It would be doable at night, sure, but it would cost us a lot of time.

 Brittany fought through some nasty blisters in this section and showed her true tough colors.
 We slowed down a bit with the route-finding, but just tried to keep consistent progress.
 We kept to the ridge as much as possible, dropped down around bluffs when they were impassable, and got some climbing in.
 The sunset came in tandem with the last of the bluffs, and we put our headlamps back on just as we were gaining the ridge again.